cgwire/kitsu/docs/getting-started-studio/README.md

 ![Asset Type Stat Page](../img/getting-started/global_view_asset.png)

 You can also display data as **Counts**.
-This way, you'll see the exact number of shots / Frames with the percentage per status.
+This way, you'll see the exact number of shots / frames with the percentage per status.

 ![Asset count Stat Page](../img/getting-started/global_view_asset_detail.png)